disnana/NanaSQLite/docs/site/en/best_practices.md

 # NanaSQLite Best Practices

-A comprehensive guide for effectively using NanaSQLite in production environments.
+A comprehensive guide to using NanaSQLite effectively in production environments.

 ## Table of Contents